ucl-dark/pax/README.md

 python -m pax.experiment
 ```

 We currently use [WandB](https://wandb.ai/) for logging and [Hydra](https://hydra.cc/docs) for configs.
 Hyperparameters are stored `/conf/experiment` as `.yaml` files.
-Depending on your needs, you can specify hyperparameters through the CLI or by changing the `.yaml` files directly.
-These are required to make plots.
+Depending on your needs, you can specify hyperparameters through the CLI.
+WandB is required to make plots.

 ## Experiments